apache/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.dynamicAllocation.tasksPerSlot</code></td>
+  <td><code>spark.dynamicAllocation.fullParallelismDivisor</code></td>
   <td>1</td>
   <td>
-    Each executor can process a certain number of tasks in parallel (task slots).
+    By default, the dynamic allocation will request enough executors to maximize the parallelism according to the number of tasks to process.
+While this minimizes the latency of the job, with small tasks this setting wastes a lot of resources due to executor allocation overhead, as some executor might not even do any work.
-    The number of task slots per executor is: executor.cores / task.cpus.
+    This setting allows to set a divisor that will be used to reduce the number of executors w.r.t. full parallelism
-    The ExecutorAllocationManager will set a target number of running executors equal to: nbCurrentTask / (taskSlots * tasksPerSlot), with nbCurrentTask being the total number of running and backlogged tasks.
-With the default value of 1, each available task slot will compute a single task in average, which gives the best latency.
-With small tasks however, this setting wastes a lot of resources due to executor allocation overhead
+    Defaults to 1.0
   </td>
 </tr>
 <tr>